richardcsuwandi/richardcsuwandi.github.io/_posts/2024-09-16-learn-with-a-goal.md

 ---
 layout: distill
-title: Learning with a goal
+title: Learning With a Goal
 date: 2024-09-16 00:00:00 +0700
 description: A unified perspective of Bayesian optimization and active learning
 tags: [ACTIVE LEARNING, BAYESIAN OPTIMIZATION]